link89/floga/README.md

 # floga
-A command line and RPC framework inspire by fire for modern python.
+A command line and RPC framework inspired by [fire](https://github.com/google/python-fire) for modern Python.